ud-limabean/limabean/commands.md

 C:\Users\mearns\Documents\GitHub\limabean\backend>ogr2ogr -f "GeoJSON" -overwrite -sql "SELECT * FROM locality" ..\limabean.js limabean.sqlite

+add 'var locality = ' to the front of the .js output in the last command

 used default data in tilemill gui and exported as .mbtiles

 created an arbitrary basemap